 TGbe editor: Please revise the text in P724L36-40 (NOTE 1) in 802.11be D3.0 as follows:

-NOTE 1—The indications of the supported channel width defined in the Supported Channel Width Set subfield in the HE Capabilities element and the Support For 320 MHz In 6 GHz subfield in the EHT Capabilities element, and the operating channel width identified by the CHANNEL_WIDTH parameter contained in the PHYCONFIG_VECTOR of a 160 MHz operating non-AP EHT STA are described in 36.3.2.5 (20 MHz operating non-AP EHT STAs participating in wider bandwidth OFDMA).
+NOTE 1—The supported channel width of an EHT STA is indicated in the Supported Channel Width Set subfield in the HE PHY Capabilities Information field in the HE Capabilities element (see 9.4.2.248.3 (HE PHY Capabilities Information field)) and the Support For 320 MHz In 6 GHz subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element (see 9.4.2.313.3 (EHT PHY Capabilities Information field)), and the operating channel width identified by the CHANNEL_WIDTH parameter is contained in the PHYCONFIG_VECTOR of a 160 MHz operating EHT STA.

 TGbe editor: Please revise the text in P723L58-63 (NOTE 1) in 802.11be D3.0 as follows:

-NOTE 1—The indication of the supported channel width defined in the Supported Channel Width Set subfield in the HE Capabilities element and the Supported For 320 MHz In 6 GHz subfield in the EHT Capabilities element and the operating channel width identified by the CHANNEL_WIDTH parameter contained in the PHYCONFIG_VECTOR of a non-AP EHT STA are described in 36.3.2.5 (20 MHz operating non-AP EHT STAs participating in wider bandwidth OFDMA).
+NOTE 1—The supported channel width of an EHT STA is indicated in the Supported Channel Width Set subfield in the HE PHY Capabilities Information field in the HE Capabilities element (see 9.4.2.248.3 (HE PHY Capabilities Information field)) and the Supported For 320 MHz In 6 GHz subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element (see 9.4.2.313.3 (EHT PHY Capabilities Information field)), and the operating channel width identified by the CHANNEL_WIDTH parameter is contained in the PHYCONFIG_VECTOR of an EHT STA).